 Rajasthan: Kesar Kasturi- Often referred as the ‘Royal brew’, this potion is a blend of saffron, dry fruits, herbs, nuts, roots, spices with milk & sugar which is distilled into alcohol.

 Sikkim: a.
 Chaang- This is a fermented millet drink and is generally served hot. b.
-Kodo- This too is a finger millet drink, like Chaang and is served hot. c.
+Kodo & Tongba- These too are finger millet drinks, like Chaang and are served hot. c.
 Raksi- This is a local brew that is consumed during local ceremonies, especially before participating in possession of evils.

 Tamil Nadu: Kallu kadai- Pathaneer or Neera is the unfermented palm sap which is very sweet and considered very healthy.
 When this neera is allowed for a few hours, it ferments naturally and then kicks you like any other alcoholic beverage.